paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/wear_out_failures.md

 The measurements of the input bias currents $Ib+$ and $Ib-$ on pins 3 and 2 are inside the specification of ±40ns until reaching a total dose of 20krad.
 After this threshold, the values are diverting with the accumulation of dose.
 However, the behaviour of changes is considerably different if the parts are biased or unbiased during the tests.
 The conclusion of these tests is that transistors Q1A, Q1B, Q2A and Q2B of operational amplifier OP27 are sensitive to radiations, especially when they are not power supplied.
 As the inverting and not inverting voltages are compensating each other, there is no impact on the output gains of the operational amplifiers.
 In fact, the gains $Avs+$ and $Avs-$ are always higher than the minimum value of 120dB, but gains are not changing much with the accumulation of dose as their values are always inside the limits of 120 and 135dB.

-To estimate the wear-out of the operational amplifier OP27 with accumulation of dose, a model of degradation is realized depending on the total dose.
-The extrapolation is based on the degradation of the operational amplifier based on the following equation:
+To estimate the wear-out of the operational amplifier OP27 with accumulation of dose, a model of {term}`degradation <Degradation>` is realized depending on the total dose.
+The extrapolation is based on the {term}`degradation <Degradation>` of the operational amplifier based on the following equation:

 ````{admonition} Equation
 :class: equation